openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/posteriorPartOfAnteriorCommissure
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Posterior part of anterior commissure' is a commissure of telencephalon.
-It is part of the anterior commissure.
+   :definition: Is a commissure of telencephalon.
+Is part of the anterior commissure. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003043) ('is_a' and 'relationship')]
-   :description: The main part of the anterior commissure, distinct from the anterior olfactory part, that interconnects the temporal lobes.
-(Maryann Martone)
+   :description: The major forebrain commissure that connects the two temporal lobes of the cortex. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003043)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109121
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003043#posterior-part-of-anterior-commissure-1
    :name: posterior part of anterior commissure